HOME PAGE

 · What the AEC was telling Congress, the public, and the President about the weapons development and weapons testing programs

-Volume IV, the history of U.S. thermonuclear weapons between 1954 and late 1962, includes detailed descriptions of the objectives, conduct, and results of Operations REDWING, PLUMBBOB, HARDTRACK and DOMINIC, including a lengthy exposition on the development of so-called "clean" weapons.
+Volume IV, the history of U.S. thermonuclear weapons between 1954 and late 1957, includes detailed descriptions of the objectives, conduct, and results of Operations REDWING and PLUMBBOB, including a lengthy exposition on the development of so-called "clean" weapons.

 Volumes V and VI comprise individual warhead histories, including aircraft-delivered gravity bombs; nuclear artillery shells; missile and rocket warheads; anti-submarine weapons; and atomic demolition munitions.